alealejandro1/obsidian_brain/TECHNICAL/GRAPH/The Practitioner's Guide to Graph Data - notes.md

 asset_type:: Book
 type_book:: Non-Fiction
-book_title::The Practitioner's Guide to Graph Data read_when::2022 good_about_book:: Graph introduction, describe business cases suitable for graphs, comparisons with RDBMS bad_about_book:: Focused on Gremlin and Cassandra
+title::The Practitioner's Guide to Graph Data read_when::2022 good_about_book:: Graph introduction, describe business cases suitable for graphs, comparisons with RDBMS bad_about_book:: Focused on Gremlin and Cassandra